neomjs/neo/README.md

 So far the development was made possible with burning all of my (tobiu's) personal savings.</br>

 This is obviously not sustainable.
 To enable me keep pushing like this, please support it.</br>
-The benefit of doing so is to get results delivered faster.
+The benefit of doing so is getting results delivered faster.

 <a href="https://github.com/sponsors/tobiu">Sponsor tobiu</a>